 When he was first released, he began to treat the consequences:

-“In that prison, I also became infected with some nasty thing - the skin began to peel off my hands.
+“In that prison, I also became infected with some kind of nasty thing - the skin started peeling off my hands.
 I don’t know what it was: some kind of fungal disease or something like that.
 Over time, it passed,” says Nikolai.

 However, he still has panic attacks and has nightmares at night.